jjbx-afk/Convertisseur-deci-hex-bin/README.md

 # deci-hex-bin Converter

 This is one of my first apprenticeship projects.
-I created a Google Sheets tool that converts numbers between:
+I created a Google Sheets tool that converts numbers between :

 - Decimal → Binary & Hexadecimal
 - Binary → Decimal & Hexadecimal